 - Tiffany McHenry – secretary of WiPA UG

 We encourage undergraduate and graduate women to become active participants and organizers of WiPA meetings.

 WiPA normally meets once a month.
-This semester we will meet on Tuesdays from 5:00–6:00 p.m.
-Other meetings and informal gatherings are scheduled based on student feedback and requests.
 The schedule for meetings for the current academic year is included below.
+(The group will not meet in person for Fall 2021. )